gitroll-dev/gitroll-profile-card/README.md

 # GitRoll Profile Card

-We now have 7 themes to choose from! 🎉
+We now have 7 preset themes to choose from! 🎉

 - `light` (the default one)
 - `dark`